sartorlab/mint/README.md

     ```
     This will generate all the scripts required to run the pipeline in the `mint/project_name/scripts/` directory.

+    Note: If there is no comparison for the project, use `--comparison none`.

   4. Copy (or create symlinks to) `.fastq.gz` files bearing filenames corresponding to the `sampleID` column of `project_name_annotation.txt` into the `mint/project_name/data/raw_fastqs/` directory.

   5. Project specific scripts in the `mint/project_name/scripts/` directory should be run in the following order: